-One example of agents in clinical trials for patients harboring HRD are poly-ADP ribose polymerase (PARP) inhibitors.
+One example of agents in clinical trials for patients harboring HRD is poly-ADP ribose polymerase (PARP) inhibitors.
 Mutations in genes that are important for the repair of double-strand DNA breaks by HRD can lead to hypersensitivity of cancer cells to PARP inhibition.
-This is because PARP1 repairs single strand breaks and inhibition of PARP1 in tumors with HRD are believed to lead to widespread double strand breaks that cannot be repaired, resulting in cancer cell death via so-called synthetic lethality.
-Early data with the PARP1 inhibitor, olaparib, showed 88% of patients with HRD to respond to the agent either by soft tissue disease response, PSA decline or circulating tumor cell count decline.
-Now many trials are underway in prostate cancer, both in biomarker selected and unselected patient populations (see specific single agent trials for metastatic castration resistant prostate cancer highlighted below).
+This is because PARP1 repairs single-strand breaks and inhibition of PARP1 in tumors with HRD are believed to lead to widespread double-strand breaks that cannot be repaired, resulting in cancer cell death via so-called synthetic lethality.
+Early data with the PARP1 inhibitor, olaparib, showed 88% of patients with HRD to respond to the agent either by soft tissue disease response, PSA decline or circulating tumor cell count decline.3 Now many trials are underway in prostate cancer, both in biomarker selected and unselected patient populations (see specific single-agent trials for metastatic castration-resistant prostate cancer highlighted below).

 Trials of note:

 - Niraparib phase 2 NCT02854436